Panagiotis1226/HomeLab/README.md

 My HomeLab will never use a domain name, I will only use the IP address to access the services.

+For some projects, I may decide to use a free Dynamic DNS service to access the services from outside my network.

 ## Contents

 - Service configurations